 1895 – 1896

 During this period, the organization tried to combine the previous logo with the debut one.
 Therefore, the red triangle is inscribed in a white ring consisting of two thin lines.
-In the center of the geometric shape is a black background with an open book.
+In the center of the geometric shape, a black background features an open book.
 Its pages bear the name “John” and the Arabic numerals “17” and “21”.
 The wide edges of the triangle still contain the words BODY, MIND, and SPIRIT.
 All central elements are superimposed on large X and P letters.

 1896 – 1897